git-town/git-town/website/src/nested-feature-branches.md

 ```

 [git append](commands/append.md) creates a new feature branch on top of the
 currently checked out branch (which is `1-refactor`).
-We now have this branch
+We now have this lineage:
-hierarchy:

 ```
 main